anhlpham/PhamIto2017GBC/README.md

 7. Fe_LargeK_run.mat, Fesinks_LargeK_run.mat, and Fesources_LargeK_run.mat are the model iron output from the Large delta K run
 8. GA02.mat, GI04.mat,CoFeMUG.mat,GP02.mat, and GP13.mat, and GP16.mat are Fe data from GEOTRACES transects
 9. The observational and model data are then interpolated into the same grid point using the objective mapping method.
-10. GA02_obs.mat, GI04_obs.mat,CoFeMUG_obs.mat,GP02_obs.mat, and GP13_obs.mat, and GP16_obs.mat are Fe data from GEOTRACES transects after interpolation
+10. GA02_obs.mat, GI04_obs.mat,CoFeMUG_obs.mat,GP02_obs.mat, and GP13_obs.mat, and GP16_obs.mat are Fe data along GEOTRACES transects after interpolation
+11. GA02_model.mat, GI04_model.mat,CoFeMUG_model.mat,GP02_model.mat, and GP13_model.mat, and GP16_model.mat are Fe model results along GEOTRACES transects after interpolation
-11. A sample MATLAB script to plot the Fe transect figure in the paper: To be uploaded...
+12. A sample MATLAB script to plot the Fe transect figure in the paper: To be uploaded...